-As a small-business owner in the Gem State, we know you want to stay on top of recent increases to Idaho’s minimum wage in 2020-21.
+As a small-business owner in the Gem State, we know you want to stay on top of Idaho’s minimum wage.
 That’s why we put together this quick guide to help you get started.

 Get Started with Square Payroll